xiaojing-xia/OptimizeUCNP/Figures/saved_data/README.md

 VIS: integrated emission intensity from 300 to 700 nm in counts per second.

 BLUE: integrated emission intensity from 450 to 500 nm in counts per second.
+This column is not used and no assumptions should be made about these values.

 GREEN: integrated emission intensity from 500 to 590 nm in counts per second.
+This column is not used and no assumptions should be made about these values.

 RED: integrated emission intensity from 610 to 700 nm in counts per second.
+This column is not used and no assumptions should be made about these values.

 TOTAL: integrated emission intensity from 200 to 900 nm in counts per second.
+This column is not used and no assumptions should be made about these values.

 ABSORPTION: integrated absorption from 950 to 1030 nm in counts per second.
+This column is not used and no assumptions should be made about these values.

 QE: This column is not used and no assumptions should be made about these values.